PyNetic/PyNetic/Project Outline.md

 ### Also read: [PyNetic's Philosophy]()
 ---
 ## 🗄️File structure (example)
-This outlines the structure of pynetic and it's intended usage.
+This outlines the structure of PyNetic and it's intended usage.

 ```
 site-name